World's Finest China-FREE Sodium Ascorbate

 We say: If you want vitamin C from fruit - eat an orange or two, you'll likely get more vitamin C than a "natural complex" product.

 "There is no form of Vitamin C more "natural" than the molecule that virtually all species manufacture in their livers or kidneys - L-ascorbic acid.
 This molecule in chemical notation is C6H8O6, and your body can't tell the difference between these molecules. " - Owen FonorowThere are companies that market "natural" C-complexes to hide the fact that their vitamin C is less pure.

-Unlike Vitamin E, the only difference between brands of vitamin C are impurities introduced during the manufacturing process.
+Unlike Vitamin E, where the molecular structure is not precisely known, as there isn't an obvious deficiency disease and the D- form appears to be more effective than the dl-form, the only difference between brands of vitamin C are impurities introduced during the manufacturing process.

 Study the label of so-called 'natural' products.
 If the product has more than 200 mg of vitamin C, we will bet it contains regular (manufactured) vitamin C as ascorbic acid.
 If it contains less, remember you can get the same amount of vitamin C by eating a few oranges.

 The official Vitamin C Foundation response to the "Natural Vitamin C" and "C-complex" arguments that are widely distributed across the Internet.
 The claim that Ascorbic Acid isn't the real vitamin C is false.
 Please print, read and distribute as appropriate.

 The Nature of Vitamin C (PDF Suitable for Printing)